nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Example**: `N12345`, `D54321`
 >
 >2.
 Any input field in HealthVault only accepts space and alphanumeric characters
 >3.
-The age field input should be a positive integer starting from 0 but less than 150
+The age field input should be a positive integer starting from 18 to inclusive of 150

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Example of usage**:<br/>